xissburg/MagicalFreeze/README.md

 MagicalFreeze
 =============

-Sample project that demonstrates how Magical Record freezes a tableView while scrolling and saving in the background (issue #518)
+Sample project that demonstrates how Magical Record freezes a tableView while scrolling and saving on a background thread (issue #518)